Man Admits To Murdering Investigative Journalist, A Crime That Rocked Slovakia

 "I saw the fact that when I knocked on the door without a balaclava, that it was not possible to just let it go," he says. /28

 Prosecutors have accused a businessman named Marian Kocner of being the crime's mastermind, alleging that the contract killings cost nearly $80,000.
-In court Monday, Kocner pleaded not guilty.
+In court on Monday, Kocner pleaded not guilty.

 One year before his death, Kuciak had accused the businessman of threatening him because the journalist had published a story about Kocner.
-Kocner has denied playing a role in the murders.
-When he was formally charged with the crime last spring, Kocner was already facing unrelated charges that include forgery.
+Kocner has denied playing a role in the killings.
+When he was formally charged in connection with the crime last spring, Kocner was already facing unrelated charges such as forgery.

-Last month, the special criminal court approved a plea deal with Zoltan Andrusko, a fifth defendant whom prosecutors say has cooperated with police from early in the investigation.
-He was sentenced to 15 years in prison, and could go free sometime after serving more than 6 years, according to Slovakian public broadcaster RTVS.
+Last month, the special criminal court approved a plea deal with Zoltan Andrusko, a fifth defendant who prosecutors say has been cooperating with police since early in the investigation.
+He was sentenced to 15 years in prison and could go free sometime after serving more than six years, according to Slovakian public broadcaster RTVS.

 The other four accused conspirators refused a plea deal.

-The slain journalist had worked on projects related to cases of broad corruption, drawing on sources such as the Panama Papers and Paradises Papers, according to the International Consortium of Investigative Journalists.
+The slain journalist had worked on projects related to cases of broad corruption, drawing on sources such as the Panama Papers and Paradise Papers, according to the International Consortium of Investigative Journalists.

 Kuciak's death sparked the largest protests Slovakia has seen since the 1989 Velvet Revolution in the former Czechoslovakia.
 It also resulted in a new push against political pressures on the media.